Gambling Harm Minimisation Advisory Committee

 - contribute to public debate and influence gambling harm prevention and minimisation by government, industry, community, and other stakeholders.

-Sarah-Jane McGrath is the Operations Manager for Wesley Missions Early Intervention and Counselling services portfolio and brings with her over 22 years’ experience working within the community services industry, both in frontline and senior management positions.
+Sarah-Jane McGrath is the Operations Manager for Wesley Missions Early Intervention and Counselling services portfolio and brings with her more than 22 years experience working within the community services industry, both in frontline and senior management positions.

-Currently, Bingqin’s work is dedicated to enhancing resilience and social cohesion.
-Binquin brings unique insights into addressing gaps in access to social services for marginalised communities.
+Currently, Professor Li's work is dedicated to enhancing resilience and social cohesion.
+She brings unique insights into addressing gaps in access to social services for marginalised communities.
 Her research contributes to more inclusive urban governance models and informs policy debates aimed at improving the quality of life for the disadvantaged population.

 Activity report